Manufacturing and Nonmanufacturing Costs

 Examples of period costs (selling and administrative expenses)

 We will review accounting for manufacturing costs later in greater detail.
 Accounting for nonmanufacturing costs is described here.
-Let’s assume that in March 20X9 Friends Corporation incurred on account $500 of marketing expense, $1,200 of sales salaries, $1,800 of office salaries, and $1,400 of office building depreciation expenses.
+Let's assume that in March 20X9 Friends Company incurred on account $500 of marketing expense, $1,200 of sales salaries, $1,800 of office salaries, and $1,400 of office building depreciation expenses.
 After adding up these costs the total period cost is $ 4,900.
-Friends Corporation records the following journal entries for these costs:
+Friends Company records the following journal entries for these costs in March 20X9:

 500